ztcoalson/WAFFLE/README.md

 &nbsp;

-Please contact [Zachary Coalson](mailto:coalsonz@oregonstate.edu) for any questions and recommendations.
+Please contact Zachary Coalson (coalsonz@oregonstate.edu) for any questions and recommendations.